-Best and Cheapest Home Insurance Companies in Mississippi (2025)
+Best and Cheapest Home Insurance Companies in Mississippi (2026)

-State Farm has the best home insurance in Mississippi, at $1,749 per year.
+State Farm typically has the cheapest home insurance quotes in Mississippi, at $1,884/yr, on average. | ||

-Compare Home Insurance Quotes from Companies in Mississippi
+Find Cheap Home Insurance Quotes in Mississippi

 State Farm and Allstate have the cheapest home insurance quotes in Mississippi.

-Compare Home Insurance Quotes from Companies in Mississippi
+Find Cheap Home Insurance Quotes in Mississippi

 Cheapest MS homeowners insurance by dwelling coverage